 The number of people browsing the web is increasing daily through a combination of different devices, browsers, screen sizes, and resolutions.
-It is critical to provide a good user experience to make the web pages and apps responsive and fully functional across possible device combinations.
+Providing a good user experience is critical to make the web pages and apps responsive and fully functional across possible device combinations.

 Window Resizer resizes the browser window to mimic various screen resolutions making it very useful for web developers to test their layouts, especially while working with responsive designs.

-BrowserStack is another handy Chrome extension for web developers which lets you test your work on every possible on-demand browser and OS.
+BrowserStack is another handy Chrome extension for web developers that lets you test your work on every possible on-demand browser and OS.